 Cat furniture includes:

 I can tell you from personal experience that my Siamese was much happier when I brought a cat tower home.
-He loves sitting in high places and thankfully the tower I purchased had a lot of high surfaces for him to sit on.
+He loves sitting in high places, and thankfully the tower I purchased had a lot of high surfaces for him to sit on.
 It also included a hidey-hole, built-in toys, and a few ramps.
+You can check out the Yaheetech Multi-level Cat Tower on Amazon by clicking on the link.

 Toys on a Budget